Kavaeric/p700/codex/Mercury.md

 a means of reducing costs, a strategy prominently hailed as making Mercury more desirable to mine than the [Solar asteroid belt](Solar_asteroid_belt.html).

-At present, Mercury continues to be mined extensively as well as serving as a technological research centre.
-Its extreme environment has been turned into a blessing as numerous Earth-based companies and agencies flock to it for research and testing purposes, while the minimal cost of electricity gives ease to those performing energy-intense research.

 In the past several decades, a number of individuals and groups have proposed a long-term project of disassembling Mercury and using its materials to construct a Dyson swarm around Sol.
 It, however, has gained sparse popularity, as few find the gains of a Solar Dyson swarm advantageous enough, especially in light of the [antimatter](Antimatter.html) economy.
 Not unexpectedly, this proposal is even less popular amongst the current inhabitants of Mercury.

+## Society and economy
+At present, Mercury continues to be mined extensively as well as serving as a technological research centre.
+Its extreme environment has been turned into a blessing as numerous Earth-based companies and agencies flock to it for research and testing purposes, while the minimal cost of electricity gives ease to those performing energy-intense research.

+Mercurians typically lean towards the [Social Democratic party](Social_Democratic_Party), though there is considerable support for [New Federalist](New_Federalist_Party) politics as well.

 ## Geography
 The surface of Mercury is barren and was heavily cratered over millions of years due to its lack